Your printer is a very valuable piece of technology. As such, you need to take very good care of it so that you can keep using it for a longer time.

 Spills are important to clean since they can build up overtime and even damage the printed documents.

 If the spillage is excessive, it is time to repair or replace your ink cartridge.
+If replacing, make sure to recycle the cartridge properly after.

 General Usage and Cartridges